How To Cope With A Lack Of Empathy From Your Spouse

-Try these steps with your spouse:
+Try these steps in dealing with their lack of empathy:

 - Tell your partner exactly how you need him or her to be more empathetic.
 Do you need more active and attentive listening?
 Less judgment?
 More warmth and affection?
 Sometimes you need to be direct rather than hoping your partner will intuit what you need.

 - Give your partner more insight into your inner world and why you feel and respond the way you do.
 Your partner may not realize why something causes you so much worry or pain or what might trigger these feelings unless you verbalize the deeper reasons.

 - Talk to your partner about your own body language and what it means.
 Think about how you react physically when you are frustrated, hurt, or sad.
 What are your expressions?
 How do you hold your body?
 Help your partner learn to read the physical signs of your emotions so he or she can respond with compassion.